arieh/Class.def/README.md

        ,power : 1
     });

-To extends a Class (this can be done with any Class):
+To extend a Class (this can be done with any Class):

     #JS
     new Class.def('Ninja') << new Person({